simontaurus/ansible-role-kubernetes-worker/README.md

 # normally "wg0" (WireGuard),"peervpn0" (PeerVPN) or "tap0".
 k8s_interface: "tap0"

-# The IP address and port of the Kubernetes API server separated by ":".
+# The IP address of the Kubernetes API server.
 # By default the first host in the Ansible group "k8s_controller" is
 # specified here.
 NOTE: This setting is not fault tolerant!
 That means
 # if the first host in the Ansible group "k8s_controller" is down